infoqualitylab/code_for_the_inclusion_net_manuscript/README.md

-## Inclusion Network Manuscript
+# Inclusion Network Manuscript

-# Ffile Description
+## File Description
 R: R code for "“Exploring Evidence Selection with the Inclusion Network” manuscript by Yuanxi Fu, Caitlin Vitosky Clarke, Mark Van Moer, and Jodi Schneider

 functions.R: contained necessary functions for running other scripts in the folder.
 Sourced at the top of each script.